 NEW YORK — Bonhams will offer a fine early 19th century enamelled gold pocket watch made for the Chinese market in the June 18 auction of Fine Watches & Wristwatches (est. $40,000-60,000).
 Created by famed maker William Ilbery of London, the pocket watch features an enamel dial with roman chapters, subsidiary seconds, gold arrow hands, and a delicate rendering of a family of musicians in a rustic setting on the reverse side.

 This watch is a prime example of the type popular with wealthy 19th century Chinese buyers, particularly members of the imperial family and their court.
 Interested clients would special order the watches from well-known Western makers like Ilbery who catered to Chinese tastes.
 Enamel compositions of Western pastoral scenes were especially popular.

-The pocket watch comes from a prominent American socialite and philanthropist whose outstanding jewelry collection was sold in April at Bonhams, realizing over $2.5 million.
+The pocket watch comes from a prominent American socialite and philanthropist whose outstanding jewellery collection was sold in April at Bonhams, realising over $2.5 million.

 "The Ilbery on offer has an exceptional provenance and all of the attributes collectors covet," explained Jonathan Snellenburg, Bonhams Director of Fine Watches & Clocks.
 "The demand for Chinese market pocket watches is currently growing, as collectors are become increasingly aware of these spectacular pieces."

 The June 18 auction features a plethora of exceptional pocket watches.
 An eighteen karat gold Tiffany & Co pocket watch with a subsidiary dial is a rare example of the style, which was briefly popular in the late 19th century (est. $30,000-50,000).
 The watch was made in Tiffany's state of the art Geneva factory in 1878, the same year the facility was sold to Patek Philippe.